Russia's Lavrov dismisses report that he was taken to hospital at G20 | Politics

 Russia's Lavrov dismisses report that he was taken to hospital at G20

-Russian Foreign Minister Sergei Lavrov on Monday dismissed an news agency report that he had been taken to hospital with a heart condition, scolding Western journalists for what he cast as false reporting.
+Russian Foreign Minister Sergei Lavrov on Monday dismissed a news agency report that he had been taken to hospital with a heart condition, scolding Western journalists for what he cast as false reporting.

 "This, of course, is the height of fakery," Russian Foreign Ministry spokeswoman Maria Zakharova said.
 Zakharova posted a video of Lavrov, President Vladimir Putin's foreign minister since 2004, sitting outdoors on a patio, dressed in shorts and a T-shirt and reading documents.